fortran-lang/stdlib/src/stdlib_experimental_quadrature.md

 If the size of `y` is zero or one, the result is zero.

-If the size of `y` is two, the result is the same as if `trapz` had been called instead, regardless of the value of `even`.
+If the size of `y` is two, the result is the same as if `trapz` had been called instead.

 ### Example